zimmerman-dev/zettel-note/Zettelkasten/Scientific Notation.md

  🔗 **Related Concepts**: #note #cpp [[Fundamental Data Types]] , [[Binary Numbers & Bit Manipulation]]
 ___
 ## 📝 Note: Scientific Notation
-This note is an intro to scientific notation, and should be considered a pre-requisite read before moving onto [[Floating-Point Types]]. **Scientific Notation** is a useful shorthand for writing lengthy numbers in a standardized and concise way.
-Gaining a firm grasp on scientific notation will help prepare you for understanding how floating-point numbers work, and more importantly, what their limitations are.
-### 🔹 Formula
-Numbers in scientific notation take the following form: $significand * 10^{x}$.
-For example, consider this number represented in scientific notation: $1.2 * 10^4$.
-- Significand = $1.2$
-- Exponent = $10^4$
-Thus, $1.2 * 10^4 = 12000$.

-> By convention, numbers in scientific notation are written one digit before the decimal point, and the rest of the digits afterward.
-The exponent is just the amount of zeros is found by rounding down to the nearest decimal placement.
-#### Example
-Consider the mass of the earth.
-In decimal notation, we'd write this as 5,972,200,000,000,000,000,000,000.
-Well, with that in mind:
-- Significand = $5.9722$
-- Exponent = $10^{24}$
-Final equation: $5.9722 * 10^{24}$.

-## 📝 Note: Scientific Notation
 This note is an intro to scientific notation, and should be considered a pre-requisite read before moving on to [[Floating-Point Types]]. **Scientific Notation** is a useful shorthand for writing large or small numbers in a standardized and concise way.
 Gaining a firm grasp on it will prepare you for understanding how floating-point numbers work, and more importantly, what their **limitations** are.
 ### 🔹 Formula
 Numbers in scientific notation take the following form: